shiplu/webpyrest/README.md

 ##Installation

 1. Get [Web.Py](http://webpy.org/install)
+2. Create a database with your favorite mysql admin console (phpmyadmin, mysql workbench etc)
+3. Load the sql file `schema.sql` on the database created on last step.
-2. Run it by invoking
+4. Run the application by invoking

         python server.py  8080

     This will run the server on 8080 port
-3. Your REST server is ready.
+5. Your REST server is ready.